NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Cane of the Maelstrom.md

 * * *

-**Effect** The Cane of the Maelstrom casts a 5th-rank [[Spells/Creation|Creation]] spell, except the duration is unlimited and you can create delicate or complex objects by succeeding at an applicable Crafting skill check when you activate this ability.
+**Effect** The Cane of the Maelstrom casts a 5th-rank [[Creation|Creation]] spell, except the duration is unlimited and you can create delicate or complex objects by succeeding at an applicable Crafting skill check when you activate this ability.

 *Source: Pathfinder #162: Ruins of the Radiant Siege* *OGL*